HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 Instances when an *enum* is preferred over an ontology include:

 1. The list of valid values is short and unlikely to change.
 For example, the valid values for the `donor_organism.is_living` field will always be "yes", "no", or "unknown".
 1. The list of valid values is too diverse to be organized into a meaningful ontology or while awaiting the development of an appropriate ontology or ontology branch.
-If in doubt, check with one of the HCA ontologists!
+If in doubt, check with one of the HCA ontologists.